GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/physics2/reference.md

 Modify an object angular velocity.

 **Apply angular impulse (rotational impulse)**
 Apply an angular impulse (also called a "rotational impulse") to the object.
-This will make the object rotate without moving it.
+It instantly changes the rotation speed, to give an initial speed for instance.

 **Apply force**
-Apply a force to the object.
-You need to specify the point of application (you can get the body mass center through expressions).
+Apply a force to the object over time.
+It "accelerates" an object and must be used every frame during a time period.

 **Apply force toward position**
-Apply a force to the object to move it toward a position.
-You need to specify the point of application (you can get the body mass center through expressions).
+Apply a force to the object over time to move it toward a position.
+It "accelerates" an object and must be used every frame during a time period.

 **Apply impulse**
 Apply an impulse to the object.
-You need to specify the point of application (you can get the body mass center through expressions).
+It instantly changes the speed, to give an initial speed for instance.

 **Apply impulse toward position**
 Apply an impulse to the object to move it toward a position.
-You need to specify the point of application (you can get the body mass center through expressions).
+It instantly changes the speed, to give an initial speed for instance.

 **Apply force (angle)**
-Apply a force to the object using polar coordinates.
-You need to specify the point of application (you can get the body mass center through expressions).
+Apply a force to the object over time using polar coordinates.
+It "accelerates" an object and must be used every frame during a time period.

 **Apply impulse (angle)**
 Apply an impulse to the object using polar coordinates.
-You need to specify the point of application (you can get the body mass center through expressions).
+It instantly changes the speed, to give an initial speed for instance.

 **Apply torque (rotational force)**
 Apply a torque (also called "rotational force") to the object.
-This will make the object rotate without moving it.
+It "accelerates" an object rotation and must be used every frame during a time period.

 **Density**
 Modify an object density.
 The body's density and volume determine its mass.